 THE LOUNGE by Perceptions Interiors

 Modern design met neoclassicism in this daring space carved out of a hallway near the back stair.
 Elements such as an acrylic table with an ornate base and formal draperies in fuchsia chenille defied period labels.
-Designers J. Allen, Michelle Borden and Mark Borys also explored the idea of impermanence with a chiaroscuro treatment, painting walls and ceiling in Sherwin Williams Greenblack, then embellishing them with faux architectural details in white chalk.
+Designers J. Allen, Michelle Borden and Mark Borys also explored the idea of impermanence with a chiaroscuro treatment, painting walls, and ceiling in Sherwin Williams Greenblack, then embellishing them with faux architectural details in white chalk.

 THE STUDY ROYALE by Lorna Gross Interior Design

 The designer’s dramatic redo balanced existing dark, heavy bookshelves by painting the formerly white window casements a mocha shade.
-In addition to a built-in desk (see photo online), an elegant seating area featuring vintage Sgabello chairs, a custom sofa and armchairs covered in blue velvet proved that an office need not be sterile to spark creativity and thought.
+In addition to a built-in desk (see the photo online), an elegant seating area featuring vintage Sgabello chairs, a custom sofa, and armchairs covered in blue velvet proved that an office need not be sterile to spark creativity and thought.
 Bold paintings in a cool blue palette fostered contemplation.